tawargy/WebApp_Mange-Gateways/README.md

-## Description
+#### Gateway Management App

-This sample project is managing gateways - master devices that control multiple peripheral devices.
+This is a REST service application designed to manage gateways - master devices that control multiple peripheral devices.
-Your task is to create a REST service (JSON/HTTP) for storing information about these gateways and their associated devices.
-This information must be stored in the database.
+The application allows for storing information about gateways and their associated devices in a database.
-When storing a gateway, any field marked as “to be validated” must be validated and an error returned if it is invalid.
-Also, no more that 10 peripheral devices are allowed for a gateway.
-The service must also offer an operation for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
-Finally, it must be possible to add and remove a device from a gateway.
+The service offers various operations for managing gateways and devices, including validation of input data, displaying gateway details, and adding/removing devices from a gateway.

 #### Each gateway has:
 -  a unique serial number (string),